-- 'Pay-as-you-throw' for weekly rubbish collection for residential users. - 'Pay-as-you-throw' twice-weekly rubbish collection for Taupō, Tūrangi town centres and neighbourhood shops. - Rates-funded weekly recycling crates and 23 -litre food waste bin collections.
+- 'Pay-as-you-throw' for weekly rubbish collection for residential users. - 'Pay-as-you-throw' twice weekly rubbish collection for Taupō, Tūrangi town centres and neighbourhood shops. - Rates-funded weekly recycling crates and 23L food waste bin collections.

 The current service provided to rural areas and those outside the collection service would stay the same.
 This is a commercial arrangement which Council has no control over and will likely need to be negotiated with commercial operators.

-- The community is familiar with this service. - ✓ Simple weekly collection. - ✓ No increased bin storage needed. - Users can directly control their costs by managing the amount of waste they throw out. - Because it's largely a user-pays service, households and businesses can choose the service that suits best from a range of different bags and bins provided by commercial operators. - Users can use as many bags or wheelie bins as required. - The current recycling process produces reduces contamination as materials that are not recyclable are left behind - Health and safety concerns from bags including injuries from sharp items and repetitive lifting. - Environmental concerns from animals damaging rubbish bags and recycling being blown about. - Doesn't encourage more recycling as there is no limit on the amount of rubbish put at the kerbside, leading to the landfill capacity being used up faster. - Peak periods create large volumes of rubbish and recycling on the kerbside which creates collection issues and increases environmental issues.
+Advantages and disadvantages Cost and debt impact The community is familiar with this service.
+There is no debt impact for this option Simple weekly collection.
+Rates impact No increased bin storage needed.
+From 2025 for Residential: 1 Users can directly control their costs by managing the amount of waste they throw out.
+Estimated average cost per household per year of \$340, Because it's largely a user pays service households and consisting of \$184 in rates businesses can chose the service that suits best from a range and \$156 for rubbish bags of different bags and bins provided by commercial operators. (one bag per week) Users can use as many bags or wheelie bins as required.
+From 2025 for Taupō and Tūrangi town centre and The current recycling process produces reduces neighbourhood contamination as materials that are not recyclable are left shops: Estimated average cost per behind business per year of \$688, Health and safety concerns from bags including injuries from × consisting of \$376 in rates and \$312 for rubbish bags sharp items and repetitive lifting.
+Environmental concerns from animals damaging rubbish bags × (two bags per week) and recycling being blown about.
+Doesn't encourage more recycling as there is no limit on the × amount of rubbish put at the kerbside, leading to the landfill capacity being used up faster.
+Peak periods create large volumes of rubbish and recycling on the kerbside which creates collection issues and increases environmental issues.
+Timeline 2025 to 2035 Current services continued Contracted for 10-year period